aadityagi84/Backend-startup/HTTP_HEADERS/README.md

 Set-Cookie: Set a cookie for the client.
 Example: Set-Cookie: id=a3fWa; Expires=Wed, 21 Oct 2024 07:28:00 GMT.
 Content-Type: The MIME type of the returned content.
 Example: text/html; charset=UTF-8.
 Content-Length: The size of the response body in bytes.
 Location: Used in redirection or when a new resource has been created.
-Example: Location: http://www.example.com/new-resource.
 <br><br>
 <h1>3.
 Entity Headers</h1>
 These provide information about the body of the resource, whether in the request or response.

 <p>Content-Encoding: The type of encoding used on the data.
 Example: gzip.
 Content-Language: The natural language or languages of the intended audience.
 Example: en-US.
 Content-Location: An alternate location for the returned data.
-Example: http://www.example.com/other-page.
 Content-Disposition: Provides information about how to handle the content.
 Example: attachment; filename="filename.jpg".</p>
 <br><br>
 <h1>4.
 Security Headers</h1>